immersed-web/origoshift/README.md

 The different server applications are:
 - **Caddy** - Reverse proxy and static file server with automatic HTTPS
 - **Media Server** - A custom nodejs server using the [mediasoup](mediasoup.org) SFU and websockets ([uWebSockets](https://github.com/uNetworking/uWebSockets)) to handle all media streaming and communication between the clients.
-- **Auth Server** - a nodejs server handling user authentication as well as CRUD-operations for the users.
-It provides JWT access tokens to validated users that will be used by the clients when interacting with the mediaserver.
+- **Auth Server** - a nodejs server handling user authentication as well as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for the users.
+It provides [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) access tokens to validated users that will be used by the clients when interacting with the mediaserver.
 - **PostgreSQL** - a docker container running PostgreSQL.
-- **Database** - A node project responsible for handling the interactions with the PostgreSQL database using [Prisma 2](https://www.prisma.io/).
+- **Database** - A node project responsible for handling interactions with the PostgreSQL database using [Prisma 2](https://www.prisma.io/).

-### Caddy - /backend/caddy/
+### Caddy
 The reverse proxy (and static file) server is an instance of [Caddy v2](https://caddyserver.com/).
 Caddy is a server software written in the language Go.
 It has built in functionality for retrieving and setting up https certificates using the free, open and automated certificate authority, [Let's Encrypt](https://letsencrypt.org/).
 In this project, Caddy is set up to act as both a static file server as well as a reverse proxy to the other running server applications.
 The configuration of how Caddy handles incoming requests is defined in the file named Caddyfile.

 ### Media Server - /backend/mediaserver/